KlausBacker/anakeen-platform-4/Tests/autotest/README.md

 - `/autotest/work`: current working directory with a checkout of the source code.

+You can also run the tests on a specific `git-ref` (e.g. for dichotomy bisection testing):

+    $ ./Tests/autotest/local-run.sh php71pg96 HEAD^^

 ## Setup docker DNS

 The autotest requires access to hosts on the `corp.anakeen.com` domain.